 - Sunday is a religious day so there may not always be transfers.

 - Dress appropriately - it is not polite to walk around or sit at dinner wearing bathing suits just because it is hot!
 Locals may not say anything but they have told the Stay Raja Ampat website that this issue is very important.

 - English isn't widely spoken so please bear this in mind.
 Bahasa Indonesian is widely understood, but most people use one of the many Papuan languages.

 - If you can use just a couple of Indonesian words, this will give you big smile in return, even if you simply use “Pagi” (morning) and “Terima Kasih” (thank you), it will be hugely appreciated.

 Have you been to Raja Ampat?
 Did you do a liveaboard, Dive Resort or Homestay?
 Which was your favourite dive site?
 Tell us in the comments below.
 If you plan to visit, please let us know in the comments section if this guide and our “Raja Ampat on a Budget” have been useful to you.

 Book your next hotel through our website as we have an affiliate partnership with Booking.com.
-Click on the icon and search as normal.
+Visit our Hotel Booking Page and search as normal.
 It won’t cost you any extra but you will be helping to keep FeetDoTravel running.